life-itself/artearthtech.com/content/blog/2019-darwins-cathedral-david-sloan-wilson.md

 Fascinating book.
 Its argument for the functional role of religion has much to offer for our own interest in "re-spiritualising society".
 The detailed grounding of religious belief and organisation in evolutionary group-selection and the rich set of examples are the analogy of neuroscience (and positive psychology) for buddhist ontology: a modern scientific and utilitarian grounding for ancient wisdom and tradition.

+He also believes in the possibility of transformation (from Chapter 7):

+> One reason that I admire some aspects of religion is because I share some of its values.
+I have not attempted to hide this fact, and I hope that it has not intruded upon my science.
+Nor have I attempted to conceal my own basic optimism that the world can be a better place in the future than in the past or present—that there can be such a thing as a path to enlightenment.
+Being a scientist does not require becoming indifferent to human welfare.

 {{< toc >}}

 # Intro